MDSI CNC Software, General Motion Software, and Factory

 Not at this time.

 No. These companies are using a configuration that consists of dual-computers with multiple processors in each and dual operating systems.
 The CNC control in these configurations is running a proprietary real-time operating system on proprietary hardware.
-Connected to this CNC computer (via Ethernet or proprietary interface) is a PC running Windows NT.
+Connected to this CNC computer (via Ethernet or proprietary interface) is a PC running Windows.
 The solution they offer is more complex, more expensive and proprietary.

 Networking and Data Sharing